mstanczy/git-workshop/README.md

 gitk --all
 ```

-31. Refresh the browser tab and confirm all buttons have updated colors.
+34. Refresh the browser tab and confirm all buttons have updated colors.
-32. Let's see how git helps restore deleted files.
+35. Let's see how git helps restore deleted files.
 Remove *bootstrap.css* file from the */files* folder and confirm the file is no longer there:
 ```
 rm files/bootstrap.css

 ls files/bootstrap.css
 ```
-33. Refresh the browser tab and notice the page formatting is now broken.
+36. Refresh the browser tab and notice the page formatting is now broken.
-34. Issue ```git status``` and notice that git detected changes in the tracked files.
+37. Issue ```git status``` and notice that git detected changes in the tracked files.
 ```
 git status
 ```
-35. Let's commit those changes:
+38. Let's commit those changes:
 ```
 git commit -am "deleted bootstrap.css"
 ```
-36. Let's add a dummy commit just to move HEAD forward:
+39. Let's add a dummy commit just to move HEAD forward, to simulate a scenario where some other changes have been committed to the branch as well:
 ```
 git commit --allow-empty –m “dummy commit” git history
 ```
-37. Our webpage is broken and we want to investigate what changes were made to the bootstrap.css file in the past.
+40. Our webpage is broken and we want to investigate what changes were made to the bootstrap.css file in the past.
 Let's display the git log for that specific file only:
 ```
 git log -- files/bootstrap.css
 ```
-38. Now we know which commit is responsible for this change.
+41. Now we know which commit is responsible for this change.
 Let's call it "bad commit".
 Git allows to go back and see what our page looked like **before that bad commit**.
 We can simply checkout the specific commit - this will put us in "detached HEAD" state.
 How do we know which commit we should refer to?
-We can display "git log" and find the SHA ID of the commit added before the "bad commit" OR we can use a trick and refer to "one commit before":
+We can display "git log" and find the SHA ID of the commit added before the "bad commit" OR we can use a trick and refer to the "parent commit of the bad commit":
 ```
-git checkout <bad commit>~1
+git checkout <bad commit>^
 ```
-39. Refresh the browser tab.
+42. Refresh the browser tab.
 The page should look OK.
 At this point your local version of the project includes the deleted file.
-You can start a new branch from here if that fits your needs but we decide to go back to the active branch and revert the bad commit.
+You can start a new branch from here if that fits your needs but we decide to go back to the active branch and later on simply revert the bad commit.
 ```
 git checkout -
 ```

-40. Let's restore the deleted file.
+43. Let's restore the deleted file.
 This is possible thanks to the way git tracks all changes in its database.
 We can use ```git revert``` command which effectively creates a new commit with reverted changes (you will be prompted to provide the commit message)
 ```
 git revert <bad commit>
 ```
-41. Check the history of commits and refresh the browser tab to confirm the formatting is now correct.
+44. Check the history of commits and refresh the browser tab to confirm the formatting is now correct.
 ```
 git history
 ```